River Waveney – Burgh St Peter to Herringfleet

 Oulton Broad Yacht Station is on the east side of the broad where there are plentiful moorings, mooring is also allowed mid broad by mud weight.

 The north side of the broad is one of the most expensive places to live in the area.
-Large houses with attractive gardens sweep down to the edge of the broad.
-Further over to the east are the converted warehouses and old boatyard buildings.
-The south west corner is quiet and unspoiled, public footpaths lead from Nicholas Everitt Park to White Cast Marshes and onto the visitor centre at Carlton Marshes Nature Reserve.
+Large houses with attractive gardens and boathouses sweep down to the edge of the broad.
+Further over to the east are the converted maltings and old boatyard buildings.
+The south west corner is quiet and unspoiled.
+A footpath leads from Nicholas Everitt Park to White Cast Marshes and onto the visitor centre at Carlton Marshes Nature Reserve.

 Oulton Broad Yacht Station is here adjacent to Mutford Lock.
 The yacht station looks out over the broad to the old maltings, now converted to modern apartments.
 The Harbour Master will help you moor.
 Next to his office are the toilet, shower and laundry facilities.
 There are boat trips from Mutford Lock and day boats for hire near the yacht station.
 The Boulevard Leisure Centre is next to the yacht station and includes a fully licensed free house, family restaurant and amusement arcade.
 The Wherry Hotel overlooks the broad and is just a short walk from the yacht station.